Doug Gilbert: Professional wrestling career

+Early career (1986–1991)

 Doug Gilbert debuted for Continental Wrestling Association in 1986 at the age of seventeen.
 In 1987, he wrestled for Jim Crockett Promotions as the masked Enforcer.
 In 1988, Gilbert went to Continental Wrestling Federation, under a masked alter-ego Nightmare Freddie, siding with Nightmare Ken Wayne in his rivalry with Nightmare Danny Davis.
 In March 1989, he wrestled for World Championship Wrestling, where he remained until October.
 In December 1989, Gilbert won his first championship, the ICW Tag Team Championship with Dennis Condrey.
 By March 1990, Gilbert left ICW and the Tag Team titles were vacant.

+Peak years (1991–1996)

 Upon his return to Memphis, Gilbert won two USWA World Tag Team Championships with Tony Anthony, before leaving for Dallas in 1992 to join the Global Wrestling Federation.
 While in the GWF, he donned a mask and went under the name The Dark Patriot, and engaged in a rivalry with The Patriot, as well as winning the GWF North American Heavyweight Championship in January 1992.

 In September 1992, Gilbert began touring Japan for Wrestling International New Generations, where he went under the Freddy Krueger alter-ego.
 By 1993, he returned to the USWA, splitting his time between USWA and W*ING.
 In August 1993, he won the W*ING World Tag Team Championship with Leatherface.
 He'd also wrestled matches for Eastern Championship Wrestling as The Dark Patriot, winning the ECW World Tag Team Championship with his brother Eddie.
-After his brother had a falling out with Tod Gordon, Gilbert left ECW.
+After his brother had a falling-out with Tod Gordon, Gilbert left ECW.
 After quitting W*ING after shooting on the promotion, Gilbert returned to the USWA as The Dark Patriot and feuded with Brian Christopher, and after losing a match to Brian Christopher by disqualification, Christopher unmasked him revealing his identity.
 He then wrestled Christopher for the USWA Southern Heavyweight Championship, which was traded between the two several times between February 1994 and May 1995.

 In August 1994, he returned to Japan for International Wrestling Association of Japan, again under the Freddy Krueger persona.
 Two months later, he revived the Dark Patriot persona in IWA Japan.
 In the USWA, he began teaming with Tommy Rich, with whom he held four USWA World Tag Team titles with within over a year, feuding with PG-13.
 In January 1996, Gilbert won a USWA battle royal to earn himself a spot in the World Wrestling Federation's 1996 Royal Rumble match later that month.
 He entered at #14, and was eliminated by Vader.
 He won the USWA battle royal under his Nightmare Freddy gimmick but due to trademark law had to enter the Rumble under his own name.